sunnysun09/balance_checking/README.md

              |--- TestForm.html              example page that will be tested
              |--- support
                   |--- env.rb                instantiate a new chrome browser
-                  |--- balance_detail.rb.    tests using Page Object Model
+                  |--- balance_detail.rb.    detail page for checking balance
              |--- step_definitions
                   |--- balance_steps.rb      step file

 Setup:

-The project is using Cucumber, Ruby and Page Object Model to automate the test.
+The project is using Cucumber, Ruby and Watir to automate the test.
 The following steps are needed to install the required packages:
     1. Install Ruby+Devkit downloadable from http://rubyinstaller.org/downloads
     2. Install Cucumber by running "gem install cucumber" from command prompt